 - What it’s like to be a genetic counseling graduate student

 - Patient experiences

 - Public health and current issues in genetic counseling

 - Preparing your application to graduate school and next steps

 Due to the large number of applications we receive, we will only be accepting applications of individuals who have completed their sophomore year of college by the time the internship is held and who have a cumulative GPA of 3.0 or higher.
 The primary goal of the internship is to provide an opportunity for individuals to become more familiar with the profession; therefore, we will prioritize individuals who are located in an area that may have limited opportunities to shadow or interact with a genetic counselor.
-Please be aware that if you are not accepted into the internship program this has no reflection on your ability to gain acceptance into the Northwestern Graduate Program in Genetic Counseling.
+If you are not accepted into the internship program, this has no reflection on your ability to gain acceptance into the Northwestern Graduate Program in Genetic Counseling.

-To apply, send one official or unofficial copy of your college transcript(s) and a 1-2 page essay addressing your interest in the field of genetic counseling, and how this internship will be beneficial to you.
+To apply, email one official or unofficial copy of your college transcript(s) and a one-to-two-page essay addressing your interest in the field of genetic counseling and how this internship will be beneficial to you.
 Please include your name, address, email and phone number on your essay.
-The transcript and essay may be submitted electronically to firstname.lastname@example.org or via postal mail to:
+The transcript and essay may be submitted via email to firstname.lastname@example.org.Back to top